Nella Larsen: Early life

 The American author and critic Darryl Pinckney wrote of her anomalous situation:

 as a member of a white immigrant family, she [Larsen] had no entrée into the world of the blues or of the black church.
 If she could never be white like her mother and sister, neither could she ever be black in quite the same way that Langston Hughes and his characters were black.
 Hers was a netherworld, unrecognizable historically and too painful to dredge up.

-From 1895 to 1898, Larsen visited Denmark with her mother and her half-sister.
+From 1895 to 1898, Larsen lived in Denmark with her mother and her half-sister.
 While she was unusual in Denmark because of being of mixed race, she had some good memories from that time, including playing Danish children’s games, which she later wrote about in English.
 After returning to Chicago in 1898, she attended a large public school.
 At the same time as the migration of Southern blacks increased to the city, so had European immigration.
 Racial segregation and tensions had increased in the immigrant neighborhoods, where both groups competed for jobs and housing.

 Her mother believed that education could give Larsen an opportunity and supported her in attending Fisk University, a historically black university in Nashville, Tennessee.
 A student there in 1907–08, for the first time Larsen was living within an African-American community, but she was still separated by her own background and life experiences from most of the students, who were primarily from the South, with most descended from former slaves.
-Biographer George B. Hutchinson found that Larsen was expelled for some violation of Fisk's strict dress or conduct codes for women.
+Biographer George B. Hutchinson established that Larsen was expelled, along with ten other women, inferring that this was for some violation of Fisk's strict dress or conduct codes for women.
 Larsen went on her own to Denmark, where she lived for a total of three years, between 1909 and 1912, and attended the University of Copenhagen.
 After returning to the United States, she continued to struggle to find a place where she could belong.